-The airgun manufacturers (Anschutz, Walther, Steyr, FWB, Morini, etc.) include a test target with each new airgun showing a very small group shot from that specific airgun.
-Generally, scribbled beside the group will be some initials denoting the mfg of the pellet (H & N, RWS, JSB, or Vogel) and a head size diameter (4.48, 4.9, 4.50, etc).
-It is a profound misunderstanding of this test target which causes so much confusion for parents, athletes and coaches.
+The airgun manufacturers (Anschutz, Walther, Steyr, FWB, Morini, etc.) include a test target, with each new airgun showing a very small group shot from that specific airgun.
+Generally, scribbled beside the group will be some initials denoting the manufacturer of the pellet (H & N, RWS, JSB, or Vogel) and the head size diameter (4.48, 4.9, 4.50, etc).
+It is a profound misunderstanding of this test target which causes so much confusion for parents, athletes, and coaches.

-Unfortunately, the conclusion of proper head size pellets for this particular airgun is drawn when the new owner opens up his or her prize new airgun and looks at the owner's manual for guidance and sees the head size written on the test target.
+Unfortunately, the conclusion of proper head size pellets for this particular airgun is drawn when the new owner opens up his or her prized new airgun, looks at the owner's manual for guidance, and sees the head size written on the test target.
 The owner immediately thinks that it was selected by the factory as the perfect size pellet for use in this airgun, somewhat akin to Moses bringing the 10 commandments off of Mount Sinai.
 The reality is that head size on a factory test target has about as much relevance to your final decision on what is the most accurate pellet for your airgun as Bugs Bunny making that proverbial left turn in Albuquerque.

-Of course they will not always get a great looking group on the first attempt and often will shoot two or three different five shot groups of pellets to assess the accuracy of the gun/barrel combination.
-From that first two or three groups, they will take the best looking group, scribble down the manufacter and head size on that test target as a verification that it shot well.
+Of course, they will not always get a great-looking group on the first attempt and often shoot two or three different five-shot groups of pellets to assess the accuracy of the gun/barrel combination.
+From that first two or three groups, they will take the best-looking group, and scribble down the manufacturer and head size on that test target as a verification that it shot well.
 Then that airgun goes off for final packaging and is shipped to an airgun dealer near you.

-If they shoot the first four groups and none of the groups are as tight as they should be, then they will shoot another sample of four groups possibly on the opposite extreme of the pellet size spectrum.
+If they shoot the first four groups and none of the groups are as tight as they should be, then they will shoot another sample of four groups, possibly on the opposite extreme of the pellet size spectrum.
 Normally, for air rifles, one or more of these groups will be able to hold an unfired pellet up by skirt, when holding the target horizontally in the air.
-As soon as they find a good looking group, that target will go out with the gun.
+As soon as they find a good-looking group, that target will go out with the gun.
 If none of these attempts show accuracy, then the gun will go back to have its barrel or regulator checked before coming back to the test range.
-The point is, shooting test targets are not attempts by the factory at defining what shoots well in their barrel, but only that their barrel does indeed shoot well.
+The point is, shooting test targets is not attempted by the factory to define what shoots well in their barrel, but only that their barrel does indeed shoot well.

-Now then, if this head size number indicated on your gun’s test target is not the key to the accuracy then what is?
+Now then, if this head size number indicated on your gun’s test target is not the key to accuracy, then what is?
 How do you know what pellets you should buy?
 To really get true information requires testing your airgun from solid rest with a variety of head sizes and lot numbers.
 Lot numbers you say?
 What are those?
-Lot numbers are what are used by manufactures to differentiate between various groups of pellets having different production characteristics.
+Lot numbers are what are used by manufacturers to differentiate between various groups of pellets having different production characteristics.

-In firearms ammunition there are a lot more variables that can make-up a lot number change.
-Anything that is different in the production requires a new lot number.
-A change from one group of primers to another, a new box of gun powder, a change in brass, a change in the roll of lead wire used to make the bullet, a change in the adjustment of the machine, even a simple tweak will necessitate a new lot number.
-Often this means that single machine operating in a normal 8 hour work day could produce 5 or more different lot numbers.
+In firearms ammunition, there are a lot more variables that can make up a lot of number changes.
+Anything that is different in production requires a new lot number.
+A change from one group of primers to another, a new box of gun powder, a change in brass, a change in the roll of lead wire used to make the bullet, a change in the adjustment of the machine, or even a simple tweak will necessitate a new lot number.
+Often, this means that a single machine operating on a normal 8-hour workday could produce 5 or more different lot numbers.

 Air Travel with an Airgun

-Always declare your airgun when checking your baggage, otherwise you are risking it being found during an x-ray or a search of your luggage.
-This WILL will result in you missing your flight and possibly facing arrest.
+Always declare your airgun when checking your baggage; otherwise, you are risking it being found during an x-ray or a search of your luggage.
+This will result in you missing your flight and possibly facing arrest.

-An additional airgun concern when flying is detatchable compressed air or Co2 cylinders.
+An additional airgun concern when flying is detachable compressed air or CO2 cylinders.
 Many airguns come from the factory with two cylinders, one attached to the gun and one spare.
 It is assumed that you should take both cylinders with you when traveling.
 However, the spare cylinder will sometimes be questioned by TSA personnel.